-- Begin the process of becoming a vegetarian by only eating these foods, reading books or online articles about the lifestyle, and preparing a menu for when you return.
+- Begin the process of becoming a vegan by only eating these foods, reading books or online articles about the lifestyle, and preparing a menu for when you return.

 - Do a 1-3 day juice, smoothie, fruit, or water health fast.

 - Develop a list of goals for your soulful vacation.

 - Create a daily schedule by the hour for your vacation.

 - Keep your attention on what you want to accomplish.

 - Summons the feeling as though you’ve already achieved your goals.

 - Get up early every day.

 - Go to bed early every night even if you don’t feel like it initially.
 Getting plenty of rest will improve the results of this process.